UCLALibrary/research-tips/_handouts/Turn-Questions-Into-Keywords.markdown

 date:   2019-02-25
 authors:
     - doug-worsham
-    - Taylor
+    - taylor-harper
-    - Shannon
+    - shannon-roux
 contributors:
-    - Caitlin
+    - caitlin-meyer
-    - Renee
+    - renee-romero
     - UCLA Powell Library
 notes: ""
 description: "Improve the effectiveness of your searches by generating a variety of keywords."